Danijel-Korent/econ-simulator/README.md

 ## File splitting

 The code has been split into 5 additional files (besides main.go).
+This was done to help ensure that main.go focuses on program flow instead of the types and functions involved in the application.
+The idea is that the codebase has gone beyond a script at this point, and is worthy of an actual codebase with multiple files that have differing domains.

 ### people.go